nk0854/nk0854/README.md

 - 👋 Hi, I’m Nikhil
 - 👀 I’m interested in Web Development and Competative Coding
 - 🌱 I’m currently learning Angular
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Open Source Projects
 - 📫 You can reach me @nikhilkr8804@gmail.com

 <!---